 504 Plan Considerations

-Training: Training for TDP will be provided by a diabetes educator, nurse, or the parents.
+Training: Training for TDP will be provided by a diabetes educator, nurse, or parents.

-Access to Bathroom and Water: Child will be allowed unrestricted access to the bathroom, water fountain/or water bottle, snack and the office when she is not feeling well.
-Child can carry water and extra glucose sources.
+Access to Bathroom and Water: Child will be allowed unrestricted access to the bathroom, water fountain/or water bottle, snack, and the office when they are not feeling well.
+The child can carry water and extra glucose sources.

 Insulin Delivery: A TDP or nurse will supervise daily glucose monitoring and administer insulin via injection or insulin pump.
 If a substitute is not aware of how to administer insulin, the school will call the parents.

-Testing: Glycemic conditions can have an effect on the child’s testing, therefore: 1) Blood sugar should be tested before important tests.
-2) Child needs to eat her regularly scheduled snacks even if they are during a test.
-3) If diabetes related activity (testing blood, snack, water, bathroom) must take place during a timed test, child will be given equivalent extension of time at the end of the test.
+Testing: Glycemic conditions can affect the child’s testing.
+Therefore: 1) Blood sugar should be tested before important tests.
+2) Child needs to eat their regularly scheduled snacks even if they are during a test.
+3) If a diabetes-related activity (testing blood, snack, water, bathroom) must occur during a timed test, the child will be given the equivalent extension of time at the end of the test.

-Fieldtrips: A TDP will accompany child on any trips away from school when a parent is unable to attend.
+Fieldtrips: A TDP will accompany the child on any trips away from school when a parent cannot attend.

 Parental Notifications: Parents will be notified when food supplies need to be replenished, when the child has abnormal readings, has pump problems, when the schedule is significantly changed, or when the nurse is absent.
 Notification should occur as soon as possible.

-Substitute Teacher: Substitute teachers will be notified of child’s diabetes and made aware of which staff members are TDP.
-Substitute should be notified in the lesson plan that they are to use the TDP when needed.
+Substitute Teacher: Substitute teachers will be notified of the child’s diabetes and made aware of which staff members are TDP.
+Substitutes should be notified in the lesson plan that they are to use the TDP when needed.

-Lunch Time: Child can go to the front of the lunch line to get lunch and/or milk so that she has time to get her food started before insulin is administered.
+Lunch Time: Child can go to the front of the lunch line to get lunch and/or milk so that they have time to get their food started before insulin is administered.

-Hallway Transportation When Hypo or Hyperglycemic /Not Feeling Well: Child should be accompanied by an adult or responsible student when going to the office if she is not feeling well.
+Hallway Transportation When Hypo or Hyperglycemic /Not Feeling Well: Child should be accompanied by an adult or responsible student when going to the office if they are not feeling well.

-Emergency Supplies: Child’s emergency supplies and insulin pump bag (or meter/syringes/insulin) will be listed on the student roster to insure they accompany child during fire drills, field trips, and any time she leaves the immediate school grounds.
+Emergency Supplies: Child’s emergency supplies and insulin pump bag (or meter/syringes/insulin) will be listed on the student roster to ensure they accompany child during fire drills, field trips, and any time they leave the immediate school grounds.

-Lock Down Situations: Child will have blood sugar meter and snacks in an additional location that is accessible during lockdown.
+Lock Down Situations: Child will have a blood sugar meter and snacks in an additional location accessible during a lockdown.

-Ketones: Child should use her blood ketone meter (or urine ketone strips) anytime that her blood sugar is over 300.
+Ketones: Child should use their blood ketone meter (or urine ketone strips) anytime their blood sugar is over 300.

-Of course how your family manages your child’s diabetes based on the recommendations of your care team will dictate specific wording and instructions.
-But training staff, having access to water and snacks, making sure that your child’s supplies go with her when she leaves the school grounds, making accommodations for testing, and ensuring the child has enough time to eat her lunch are important points to consider.
-We didn’t think about lock down situations until another school in the district was on lockdown.
+Of course, how your family manages your child’s diabetes based on your care team’s recommendations will dictate specific wording and instructions.
+But training staff, having access to water and snacks, making sure that your child’s supplies go with them when they leave the school grounds, making accommodations for testing, and ensuring the child has enough time to eat their lunch are important points to consider.
+We didn’t think about lockdown situations until another school in the district was on lockdown.
 Now we will have extra supplies in another location.

-If your school has a full-time nurse in residence, then you may have less need for more trained personnel.
-But the reality is that many schools have only a part-time nurse, if they have one at all.
+If your school has a full-time nurse in residence, you may have less need for more trained personnel.
+But the reality is that many schools have only a part-time nurse if they have one at all.

-Some of these items may not seem important to your younger child (like timed testing which doesn’t occur in our state until third grade).
-However, it is easier to add items when you first set up the 504 plan rather than try to add them later.
-(But note that a 504 plan is a fluid document and you should be able to make changes at any time.)
+Some of these items may not seem important to your younger child (like timed testing, which doesn’t occur in our state until third grade).
+However, it is easier to add items when you first set up the 504 plan rather than add them later.
+(But note that a 504 plan is a fluid document, and you should be able to make changes at any time.)

 If you have a change in care routine, such as changing from MDI to a pump, it is important to modify your 504.

-And it is my understanding that if your school receives a dime of federal funding then they are required to allow you to have a 504 plan in place.
+And it is my understanding that if your school receives a dime of federal funding, they are required to allow you to have a 504 plan in place.

-Is your 504 plan in place and in order for the coming school year?
+Is your 504 plan in place and updated for the coming school year?